 Question: "Can faith really move mountains?"

 The first thing that needs to be considered is the Bible’s use of literary techniques.
-The Bible is first and foremost God’s revealed word; we want to be clear on this point (2 Timothy 3:16).
-Now while the Bible is God’s revealed word, it is revealed to us by way of language.
+The Bible is first and foremost God’s revealed Word; we want to be clear on this point (2 Timothy 3:16).
+While the Bible is God’s revealed Word, it is revealed to us by way of language.
 God condescended—He lowered Himself—to speak to us in ways in which we would understand.
 Consider a father trying to communicate with his young child.
 The father has to condescend in order to be understood by the limited intellect and understanding of the child.
 This is analogous (though not identical) to the way in which God speaks to us.

 Another thing to consider in biblical interpretation is the context of the passage.
 More often than not, when we take a single verse out of its native context, we end up misinterpreting the verse.
-In this context, Jesus rebukes the disciples for their weak faith and says that even if they had mustard seed sized faith, they could command the mountain to move.
+In the context of Matthew 17, Jesus rebukes the disciples for their weak faith and says that even if they had mustard seed-sized faith, they could command the mountain to move.
 Contextually, the mountain must refer to the demon that was afflicting the man’s son.
-Jesus tells His disciples that if their faith was stronger, they could have commanded the demon to leave the boy, and it would be so.
-This was clearly the case in Matthew 10 when Jesus sent them out to cure diseases, cast out demons and spread the gospel.
-Therefore, it is clear from the context that Jesus does not intend to assert that mustard seed sized faith can literally move mountains.
+Jesus tells His disciples that, if their faith was stronger, they could have commanded the demon to leave the boy, and it would be so.
+This was clearly the case in Matthew 10 when Jesus sent them out to cure diseases, cast out demons, and spread the gospel.
+Therefore, it is clear from the context that Jesus does not intend to assert that mustard seed-sized faith can literally move mountains.
 Rather, the expression Jesus uses was a common colloquialism of that day; to a Jew of Jesus’ day, a mountain is a metaphor signifying a seemingly impossible task.